dpgaspar/Flask-AppBuilder/docs/views.rst

 BaseView
 --------

-All views derive from this class. it's constructor will register your exposed urls on flask as a Blueprint, as well as all security permissions that need to be defined and protected.
+All views inherit from this class. it's constructor will register your exposed urls on flask as a Blueprint, as well as all security permissions that need to be defined and protected.

 Generally you will not implement your views deriving from this class, unless your implementing a new base appbuilder view with your own custom methods.